PabloAza89/PI-Food-GH/README.md

         </summary>
         <summary>
           Enable/Disable custom background color.
 Choose between 6 colors to custom the App.
-          <br />If disabled, default background image is displayer and the experience is better in low performance devices.
+          <br />If disabled, default background image is displayed.
+If enabled, the better experience on low performance devices.
         </summary>
       </ul>
   </summary>